NBISweden/workshop-ngsintro/README.md

  The first GitHub build can take around 30-40 mins depending on the number of R packages.
 Subsequent builds take about 2 minutes since caching is enabled.
 Caches are removed after 7 days of last access.
 A push after that will require a full rebuild.

-#### render_site() function
+#### 2.4.2 render_site() function

 This function uses the information inside the config file `_site.yml`.
 The top navigation menu is described here.
 The default output style for all Rmd/md documents are specified under `output:`.
 Note that this described custom CSS style from `assets/labs.css` and custom footer from `assets/footer-lab.html`.
-If `output:` is specified under individual Rmd file, it overrides the default in `_site.yml`.
-The rendered output will all be moved to location specified under `output_dir`.
+If `output:` is specified within individual Rmd files, it overrides the default in `_site.yml`.
+The rendered output will automatically be moved to location specified under `output_dir`.

 ---